chef-boneyard/chef-provisioning-azure/README.md

 # chef-provisioning-azure

-Implementation of an Azure driver that relies on the Azure SDK.
+Implementation of an Azure driver that relies on the Azure SDK for Ruby.

 ## What does it do?